NYUGameCenter/UnityResources/README.md

 ## Editor GUI

-#### What's Editor GUI?

-It's how component are drawn in the unity inspector.
+Editor GUI is how components are drawn in the unity inspector.
 It's very customizable, but can be arduous to impliment.

-#### Why use it?

-Custom editor tools can enable huge improvements to workflow, enable easier testing, and make collaboration easier.
+That said, on longer projects, custom editor tools can enable huge improvements to workflow, enable easier testing, and make collaboration easier.

 ### Naughty Attributes ([Link](https://github.com/dbrizov/NaughtyAttributes))